mzarglis/DNS-Audit/README.md

 DNS-Audit.py [iplist] [nameserver ip]

-iplist should be a file with ips 1 per line depends on dnspython package (pip install dnspython)
+iplist should be a file with IPs (1 per line) depends on dnspython package (pip install dnspython)